People preach that “you shouldn’t write for the money.”

 You’ve tossed cash and credit at books, writing courses, coaching/editing services, conferences, writing groups, and more.
 Of course, I believe these resources can be smart investments.

 Except there’s a point where the spent money disproportionately outweighs the love of the craft.
-Writing has a business side to it, and you must respect and embrace this side.
+Writing has a business side to it which you must respect.

 So while others assert you shouldn’t write for the money, you must start earning back some of the money you already spent on writing.